Main Content Start

 Here at NWACC, we provide students with a road map to obtain your associate degree in Respiratory Therapy.

 The Respiratory Therapy degree plan consists of 30 credit hours of prerequisite coursework and 52 credit hours of RESP

 course work.
 Candidates may apply for the Respiratory Therapy (RT) program through

 an online application in the Spring for Fall admission.

 - The RT program faculty do not recommend taking additional courses while enrolled in the RT program.

-- RT students will attend day-time technical classes on the NWACC Bentonville campus and will be required to take the courses in sequence.
+- RT students will attend day-time technical classes at the NWACC Bentonville campus and are required to take the courses in sequence.

 - All RT courses require the use of computers and NWACC’s learning management system:

 - To progress and complete the degree requirements, courses are to be completed with